werckme/werckmeister/manual.md

 Thats it.

 This is the idea behind Werckmeister.
-Of course it can not replace a band or a musician but it offers you a tool to write melodies and chords then you can define how to interpret the chords along your melody or even define your own interpretation templates.
+Of course it can not replace a musician or a band.
+But it offers you a tool to write melodies and chords then you can define how to interpret the chords along your melody or even define your own interpretation templates.

 ## What it wants to be